sayedimac/coursecontent/README.md

-# Some content for the Azure training!
+# Some content for Azure training and services!

-THere are some scripts and other files we might use in my trianing
+There are some scripts and othercontent I use in my training